Nuffle-Labs/docs/protocol.md

 - Based on the allocated shard, the protocol signs a registers transaction and registers as an operator with the restaking platforms for the application.
 - Delegators who wish to stake with the created shard delegate their stake to the operator.
 And notify Nuff Protocol of the delegation.
 - The operators now execute the application blueprint, and the dealers of the protocol initiate share requests as per the application configurations.
-- Upon share requests, the participants agree on the validity of the message by applying the validation rules.
-If they agree they will sign and broadcast their sharing.
+Upon share requests, the participants agree on the validity of the message by applying the validation rules.
+If they agree, they will sign and broadcast their sharing.
 - If the sharing gets `\(t_{r} + 1\)` partial signatures, the protocol can combine the signature locally.
 - Once a signature is combined, it can be broadcasted to the restaking platforms.
 - The Application verifier can verify the signature and handle its logic as normal.